vabuyia/Add-contact-form/Web-accessibility-report.md

 ## Form

--labes have have added to the forms, and fields that required/mandatory inputs have been indicated.
+-labes have have added to the forms, and fields that required/mandatory inputs have been indicated, and asterisks\* included in the field label.